hturnbull93/spreddit/README.md

 }
 ```

 The class `Post` is decorated with `Entity` from MikroORM, to let it know that this class is an entity (relating to tables int he database).
-Similarly, the `Property` and `PrimaryKey` decorators. `updatedAt`'s decorater takes an object with a function for `onUpdate` that will provide the new date.
+Similarly, the `Property` and `PrimaryKey` decorators. `updatedAt`'s decorator takes an object with a function for `onUpdate` that will provide the new date.

 The `Post` class is added to the `entities` array when initialising MikroOrm.